Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Life

-Tell her your daily schedule and ask if she has any problems with this?
+Tell her your daily schedule and ask if she has any problems with it.

 What do you like to do in your free time?